LRWyatt801/atlas-low_level_programming/more_functions_nested_loops/README.md

 		   0-14 followed by a new line
-6-print_line.c - Write a function that draws a straight line 7-print_diagonal.c - Write a function that draws a diagnal line
+6-print_line.c - Write a function that draws a straight line 7-print_diagonal.c - Write a function that draws a diagnal line 8-print_square.c - Write a function that prints a square, followed by line